quintenstar/tudelft-latex-template/README.md

 l3build unpack
 ```

-## Changelog

-### Version 0.1.0

-- Fixed a few small bugs and removed obsolete packages.
-- Added the option to compile with LuaLaTeX.
-- Changed the colors to match the current [TU Delft style guide](https://www.tudelft.nl/huisstijl/kleuren).
-- Added Affinity palette files.
-- Added additional (recommended) packages in the class file.
-- Added the AIAA citation style for Aerospace students.
-- Added a GitHub social repo card (and template) to the project.
-- Added build.lua to split up the creation of the tudelft-report.cls file.
-- Added nomenclature, list of figures, list of tables
-- Changed the folder/project layout.

 ## Attribution

 Based on the [Overleaf TU Delft LaTeX template by K.P.
 Hart](https://www.overleaf.com/latex/templates/tud-report/qrntwbrqpckw) released under the Creative Commons CC BY 4.0 license.